henry92865320/mega.atomic6tool-web-scraper/README.md

-# mega.atomic6tool-web-scraper
+# Web Scraper Project

-A web-scraper project by henry92865320
+A Python web scraping project that collects data from various websites.